Study: Infants Can Distinguish Between Leaders And Bullies, Respect-Based Power And Fear-Based Power

 For the study, the researchers developed animations depicting various scenarios involving individuals portrayed as bullies, or leaders.
 Adults (undergraduate students) were tested first, and once they successfully determined the difference between respect-based power and fear-based power, infants were shown the interactive animations.

 “In one experiment, the infants watched a scenario in which a character portrayed either as a leader or a bully gave an order (‘Time for bed!’) to three protagonists, who initially obeyed.
-The character then left the scene and the protagonists either continued to obey or disobeyed,” Renée Baillargeon explained in a press release supplied to University of Illinois’ News Bureau.
+The character then left the scene and the protagonists either continued to obey or disobeyed,” Renée Baillargeon explained in a press release supplied to the University of Illinois’ News Bureau.

 An #ILLINOISResearch study by Renee Baillargeon finds that 21-month-old infants can distinguish between leaders and bullies. https://t.co/IBA6QzlFV8 pic.twitter.com/bi1nxx5BDC